-Particulars of the material contracts entered into between the Company, (or any of this subsidiaries), and the controlling Shareholder, (or any of its subsidiaries), were disclosed in the section headed "Connected Transactions and Continuing Connected Transactions" in this Report of the Directors.
+Particulars of the material contracts entered into between the Company (or any of this subsidiaries) and the controlling Shareholder (or any of its subsidiaries) were disclosed in the section headed "Connected Transactions and Continuing Connected Transactions" on pages 48 to 56 of this annual report.

-FIVE HIGHEST-PAID PERSONNEL
+FIVE HIGHEST PAID INDIVIDUALS

-The five highest-paid individuals in the Group during the Year include two Directors.
-Full details of the five highest by paid personnel's remuneration are set out in note 9 to the financial statements on pages 177 to 178 of this annual report.
+The five highest paid individuals in the Group during the Year include two Directors.
+Full details of the five highest paid individuals' remuneration are set out in note 9 to the financial statements on pages 175 to 176 of this annual report.